RogerBaklund/LayoutProcessor/README.md

       </tr>
     </table>

-The `!while` takes an expression as first argument and continues to execute the code block until the expression is false.
+The `!while` command takes an expression as first argument and continues to execute the code block until the expression is false.
 Like `!loop`, `!if` and `!elseif` the expression must end with colon and the code block must start on a new line.